sameh999/Speech-to-text-Arabic/README.md

 When you create an app, a git remote (called `heroku`) is also created and associated with your local git repository.

-Heroku generates a random name (in this case `voicetotext-ruslanmv`) for your app, or you can pass a parameter to specify your own app name.
+Heroku generates a random name (in this case `speech-app-new`) for your app, or you can pass a parameter to specify your own app name.

 If you haven’t already added these files to a git repo, do it by running the following in your terminal: